Taricha granulosa (Skilton, 1849)

-Taricha granulosa may be distinguished from T. torosa by the V-shaped pattern of the palatine teeth (compared to Y-shaped), dark lower eyelid, and less protruberant eyes.
+Taricha granulosa co-occurs with T. torosa and T. rivularis and may be distinguished from T. torosa by the V-shaped pattern of the palatine teeth (compared to Y-shaped), dark lower eyelid, and less protruberant eyes.
+It is distinguishable T. rivularis by lacking a bright tomato red belly.
 These species also differ in their defensive posture (see below) (Stebbins 1985).

 Distribution and Habitat